anggadarkprince/showcase/readme.md

 Setting up your keys for NEXMO for SMS notification and Incoming WebHooks for Slack channel message

+Setup Broadcasting Service

+Setting up pusher keys and secret to use broadcast service.
 ## Contributing

 Thank you for considering contributing to the Showcase App.